Spring onions, along with garlic and ginger, are a staple in Chinese and many other Asian dishes. Here are 10 best spring onion substitutes.

 - Chives

-- Fresh chives have a similar delicate flavor and appearance (the 2 are related plants), so they are a good choice to replace spring onions, whether it be for flavour or garnishing.
+- Fresh chives have a similar delicate flavor and appearance (the 2 are related plants), so they are one of the best substitutes for green onions, whether it be for flavour or garnishing.

 - Substitute in a 1:1 ratio.